DatabaseEvolutionNudgeInMicroservices/reverse-engineering/README.md

 This application enables to reverse-engineer a microservices architecture from a data perspective.

-## 📊 Evaluation

-The complete data of our evaluation is detailed in the [`/evaluation`](https://github.com/DatabaseEvolutionNudgeInMicroservices/reverse-engineering/tree/main/evaluation) folder.
-The `1-Ground truth
-<system name>.xlsx` files details the manual annotation performed on the system codebases.
-The `2-Actual <system
-name>.xlsx` file details the results of the empirical evaluation, for example in terms of precision and recall.
-The script `index.js` with files `3-expected <system name>.csv` and `4-actual <system name>.csv` help to compute precision and recall scores.
-Files `5-<...>...` contains charts and metrics.

 ## ⭐ Features

 Here is a summary of the features currently supported.